vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 ### 5.2 How to Detect SQL-nn Matches

 This section contains NO rules.
 Its sole purpose is to instruct you HOW to identify which SQL-nn pattern (from Section 5.1) a query matches.
-When you find a match, flag it as **SQL-nn** (e.g., SQL-01, SQL-04) — never as "5.2" or any sub-number of 5.2.
+When you find a match, flag it as **SQL-nn** — never as "5.2" or any sub-number of 5.2.

-**Important — Invalid input for JOIN fingerprint matching:** SQL-nn patterns that contain **no JOIN clauses** (e.g., SQL-02 and SQL-03) are **invalid inputs** for the JOIN fingerprint detection process described below.
-Since these patterns have no JOIN, they produce no fingerprint tuples and therefore CANNOT be matched using the fingerprint method.
-When you encounter a query in the PR that has no JOINs, **skip the JOIN fingerprint matching entirely** for that query — do not attempt to force-match it against any SQL-nn pattern via fingerprints.
-These non-JOIN patterns should only be matched by their overall query structure (e.g., same aggregate function on same table with similar WHERE filters), not by the JOIN-based method below.
+**Important — Invalid rows in the SQL-nn table:** Any SQL-nn row in Section 5.1 that contains **no JOIN clauses** (i.e., a single-table query with no JOIN) is considered an **invalid row**.
+These rows MUST be completely ignored during review — do NOT attempt to match any PR query against them, do NOT flag them, and do NOT produce any review comment referencing them.
+Simply skip these rows entirely as if they do not exist.
+Only SQL-nn rows that contain at least one JOIN clause are valid for the detection process below.

 **For every FlexibleSearch or SQL query in the PR, do the following:**

 1. **Extract JOIN fingerprints** from the query.
 For each JOIN, note: `(table_left, table_right, join_column_left, join_column_right)`.
-Ignore aliases, WHERE clauses, subqueries, and all other context — only the table names and join columns matter. **If the query has no JOINs, skip steps 1–3 and instead match by overall query structure against non-JOIN patterns like SQL-02 and SQL-03.**
+Ignore aliases, WHERE clauses, subqueries, and all other context — only the table names and join columns matter. **If the query has no JOINs, it cannot match any valid SQL-nn pattern — skip steps 1–3 entirely and do not flag it.**

 2. **Compare each fingerprint against Section 5.1 patterns.** For each SQL-nn pattern **that contains at least one JOIN**, extract the same fingerprint tuple.
 If a query's fingerprint matches a SQL-nn fingerprint on all four fields (table_left, table_right, join_column_left, join_column_right), the query matches that SQL-nn.

-3. **Flag the matched SQL-nn rule.** Your review comment must reference the specific SQL-nn rule (e.g., "This query matches **SQL-01**" or "This JOIN matches **SQL-04**").
+3. **Flag the matched SQL-nn rule.** Your review comment must reference the specific SQL-nn rule that matched.
 No further justification is needed — the JOIN structure match is sufficient.

 **Matching guidance:**
 - Aliases are irrelevant — match on actual table names and column names only.